-The majority of in year admissions from reception to Year 11 are covered by the Reception or Secondary transfer schemes.
+The majority of in year admissions from reception to Year 11 are covered by Lewisham's coordinated In-Year transfer process.
 In most cases the admissions process is straightforward.
 The parent arrives in the area, applies for a place in a school where there is a vacancy and the student is admitted to school (see flowchart A).

-All applicants are required to complete an In Year Common Application Form (online -Enrol) and return it direct to the local authority; participating schools must not accept direct applications.
-The Admissions Team will determine, based on the details supplied with the application, whether the student qualifies for admission as In Year or Fair Access and either refer the case direct to the school applied for or to the Pre Fair Access Caseworker.
+All applicants are required to complete an In Year Common Application Form (online - Enrol) and return it direct to the local authority; participating schools must not accept direct applications.
+The Admissions Team will determine, based on the details supplied with the application, whether the pupil qualifies for admission via the in-year coordinated scheme or Fair Access Protocol.